Juniper/contrail-controller/specs/security_logging_object.md

 # 9. Testing
 ## 9.1 Unit tests
 Following test cases need to be verified
 * Config flow test cases
     i.
-SLO config creation without any network policy and security group. ii.
-SLO config creation with all rules from the given network policy. iii.
-SLO config creation with specific rules from the given network policy. iv.
+SLO config creation without any network policy and security group.
+    ii.
+SLO config creation with all rules from the given network policy.
+    iii.
+SLO config creation with specific rules from the given network policy.
+    iv.
 SLO config creation with all rules from the given security group.
     v.
-SLO config creation with specific rules from the given security group. vi.
-SLO attachment at the global level. vii.
-SLO attachment at the VMI level. viii.SLO attachment at the VN level.
+SLO config creation with specific rules from the given security group.
+    vi.
+SLO attachment at the global level.
+    vii.
+SLO attachment at the VMI level.
+    viii.SLO attachment at the VN level.
 * Construction of session end point message test cases
     i.
-Session detection for the given flow (client/server). ii.
-Creation of session aggregate map for the given session flow. iii.
-Association of session maps to session aggregate map.
+Session detection for the given flow (client/server)
+    ii.
+Creation of session aggregate map for the given session flow
+    iii.
+Association of session maps to session aggregate map
 * Aggregation for multiple sessions
     i.
-Aggregation of multiple sessions based on the client session. ii.
+Aggregation of multiple sessions based on the client session.
+    ii.
 Aggregation of multiple sessions based on the server session.
 ## 9.2 Dev tests
 * Complete config flow from UI to agent for SLO objects
     i.
-SLO config creation at different attachment levels. ii.
+SLO config creation at different attachment levels.
+    ii.
 SLO config change at different attachment levels.
 * Verification of aggregated flow in collector
     i.
-Decoding session end point messages from client. ii.
+Decoding session end point messages from client.
+    ii.
 Decoding session end point messages from server.
 ## 9.3 System tests
 * Complete functionality testing for SLO.
 * Performance testing